Education Tours and Programs

 Students learn about the various deserts of the world, weather patterns and landforms that create these desert conditions and how plants, animals, and people have adapted to life in the desert.

 Tree Tour (grades 3-8)

 Students will learn about the processes trees use to sustain life, be able to identify trees common to central and southern Arizona, discuss the interdependence between trees and people, and receive an introduction to "Treeometry."

-Plants of the Bible (all grades -- and also available
+Plants of the Bible Land (all grades -- this tours is also available

 High School - Art, Photography, Language - All

 These self-guided tours offer opportunities for specialized classes to practice their specialty in a natural setting.
 For foreign language classes, the arboretum has printed trail guides available in Japanese, Spanish, German, and French.
 Our beautiful grounds are ideal for art and photography.
 Be sure to bring plenty of adult chaperones.